What is Detox?

 Many of the clients at the methadone detox program in Stuart, FL become addicted to methadone while using it as a replacement for heroin.
 These are people who have taken action to improve their life, but it can feel like they have just swapped one problem for another.
 The theory behind using methadone as a replacement for heroin is logical, but in practice, it just isn’t as effective as experts once hoped.
 It seems the main reason it is still offered as a treatment is that it is a fairly low-cost way of dealing with the heroin epidemic.

-So why would the methadone detox center in Stuart, FL want to use a strong opiate, such as methadone, as a replacement for heroin?
+So why would the methadone detox program in Stuart, FL want to use a strong opiate, such as methadone, as a replacement for heroin?
 The idea is that this acts as a first step towards quitting opiates for good.
 By taking methadone, heroin users can quit without experiencing any unpleasant withdrawal symptoms.
 It also means they can escape the environment of being around drug dealers.
 Ideally, people in a methadone replacement program are tapered off this drug slowly over time, but what often happens is they just end up using methadone long-term.

 One of the reasons methadone is viewed as a better option than heroin is that it is harder to experience euphoria from it.
 The reality is that people do get high by using it in high doses, even though there is a high risk of overdose.
 Methadone has become a popular street drug in many cities, and there are now many people using it who are not part of an official methadone detox program in Stuart, FL.